 8 Dec Immaculate Conception.

-24 Dec Christmas Eve (half day).
+24 Dec Christmas Eve (half-day).

 25 Dec Christmas Day.

+Drug trafficking is a serious crime in Peru and drug smugglers face long terms of imprisonment.
+Driving standards in Peru (particularly in Lima) are poor.
+Crashes resulting in death and injury occur frequently on local transport so tour class transport is recommended.
 Street demonstrations and protests are commonplace in Peru, frequently occurring suddenly and sometimes turning violent.
 You should avoid any area in which large crowds are gathering.

-The Peruvian economy is divided into two distinct parts: a relatively modern industrial and service economy concentrated on the coastal plain, and a subsistence agricultural economy in the interior.
+The Peruvian economy is divided into two distinct parts: a relatively modern industrial and service economy concentrated on the coastal plain and a subsistence agricultural economy in the interior.
 Inevitably, one consequence has been huge migration from the interior to the coastal cities.
 Most foreign investment is directed towards Peru's major industry, mining, which accounts for about half of export earnings.
 Meanwhile, tourism has snowballed and now brings in more than US$1 billion annually.

-During the early to mid 1990s, Peru implemented important market-oriented reforms, including privatisation of key industries, trade deregulation and measures to attract foreign investment.
+During the early to mid-1990s, Peru implemented important market-oriented reforms, including privatization of key industries, trade deregulation and measures to attract foreign investment.
 The strategy was reasonably successful, and the country's economy is relatively stable.
 Foreign investment is growing rapidly in the mining, agriculture and tourism sectors.
 The unemployment rate was 8.4% in Lima in 2008, but it is estimated that up to 40% of the general workforce are underemployed.
 Peru's annual growth was estimated to be 9.2% in 2008.
 The inflation rate was 6.7%.
 The passing of the Free Trade Agreement with the United States in January of 2009 is expected to spur considerable growth in the next decade.